ipfs/aegir/README.md

 ### Documentation

-You can use `aegir-docs` to generate documentation.
+You can use `aegir docs` to generate documentation.
 This uses [documentation.js](http://documentation.js.org/) with the theme [clean-documentation-theme](https://github.com/dignifiedquire/clean-documentation-theme).

 To publish the documentation automatically to the `gh-pages` branch you can run